rafaelkalan/rafaelkalan.github.io/README.md

 ## Experience

+### Analyst Software Developer at DTI Digital (Aug 2019 -- Moment)
+Present In this role I'm an Analyst Software Developer, responsible to maintain and improve the company products.

-### R&D Intern at Concert Technologies App (Jul 2018 -- Moment)
+### R&D Intern at Concert Technologies App (Jul 2018 -- Aug 2019)
-Present In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities are:
+In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities are:
  - Maintain and implement new features on Thingable an IOT software platform.
  - Work on R&D projects aimed at smart grids, battery storage, distributed energy resources (DER) and other disruptive technologies related to electrical generation and distribution.